trestletech/todotxtpp/README.md

 Todo.txt++
 ==========

+> This project is not actively maintained.
+Help yourself to fork it!

 A NodeJS web application that supports interfacing with the [Todo.txt](http://todotxt.com/) protocol with Dropbox integration.
-Hosted online at [http://todotxtpp.com](http://todotxtpp.com).

 ![Todo.txt++ Screenshot](http://trestletech.github.io/todotxtpp/images/todo-screenshot.png)